NCSIST 2.75in rockets remote weapon station

-NCSIST 2.75in rockets remote weapon station is a Taiwanese remote weapon station made by the National Chung-Shan Institute of Science and Technology (NCSIST) to launch Mk66 2.75inch rockets.
-The system is able to use multiple types of fuzing techniques to cope with the needs of the user in both military and policing scenarios.
+NCSIST 2.75in rockets remote weapon station is a Taiwanese remote weapon station produced by the National Chung-Shan Institute of Science and Technology (NCSIST) to launch Mk66 2.75inch rockets.
+The system is able to use multiple types of fuzing techniques to adapt to the needs of the user in both military and policing scenarios.

 History

-During the development stage, the team of engineers at NCSIST highly utilized experience gained during the previous developments of the Kestrel ATM and XTR-101/102 systems.
-The team first displayed a system called "Coastal Defense Rocket Artillery System" with 12 7-cell pods at TADTE (Taipei Aerospace and Defense Exhibition) 2015, but didn't receive any orders or much interest from the ROC Army.
-The system than was set aside until the CGA established "Plan of Procuring CG Vessels (2018 to 2027)", which gave the team an opportunity to persuade the system for CG usage.
-Due to the high need of 40mm guns (namely the Bofors 40mm), there were no excess guns available for the CGA.
-Therefore, the CGA turned to a modified version of the artillery system prototype with 6 pods instead of the original 12 for use on Anping-class OPVs and Chiayi-class OPVs.
+During its development, engineers at NCSIST utilized experience gained during the development of the Kestrel ATM and XTR-101/102 systems.
+The team first displayed a system called the "Coastal Defense Rocket Artillery System" with 12 7-cell pods at Taipei Aerospace and Defense Exhibition 2015, but didn't receive any orders or much interest from the ROC Army.
+The system was set aside until the Coast Guard established a procurement plan for new vessels, which gave the team an opportunity to market the system.
+Due to a high need for 40mm guns, specifically the Bofors 40mm, there were guns available for the CGA.
+Therefore, the Coast Guard accepted a modified version of the prototype, with 6 pods instead of the original 12, for use on Anping and Chiayi-class OPVs.

 Design and development

-The shipborne version debuted at the commission ceremony of the Anping-class offshore patrol vessel, where it was given the name "鎮海火箭彈系統" (in traditional Chinese form).
-Due to the low need of massive fire projection, the Coast Guard version is solely armed with 6 launch pods, each featuring 7 rockets.
-The warheads are then derived into "high explosive", "anti-armor", and "area destruction", along a later version of "lighting (flares)" for SAR missions.
-The "Lighting" version can last for more than five minutes to support continuous operations at night.
+The shipborne version debuted during the commissioning ceremony of the Anping-class offshore patrol vessel, where it was given the name "鎮海火箭彈系統" in traditional Chinese.
+Having little need for massive fire projection, the Coast Guard version is only armed with 6 launch pods, each containing 7 rockets.
+Available warheads are "high explosive", "anti-armor", and "area destruction", alongside a later introduced version: "lighting (flares)" for SAR missions.
+The flares can last more than five minutes, to support continuous operations at night.

-During the first batch of the RWS, the system experienced issues on low operable elevation due to the overall height of the system.
-Later on, starting from the forth delivery of the Anping-class OPVs, the team developed a new version featuring an integrated cupola and elevated pedestal, which expanded the possible operating scenarios and elevation.
+The first batch of the RWS experienced issues, having only a low operable elevation adjustment, due to the overall height of the system.
+Later, starting with the forth Anping-class OPV, a new version featuring an integrated cupola and elevated pedestal, which expanded the possible operating scenarios and elevation, was installed.